levid0s/LightSync.ps1/README.md

 ```
 subst N: "C:\Users\Lev\Dropbox\"
 ```
-You can put this script in the `shell:startup` folder.
+You can put this script in your `shell:startup` folder.

-One caveat is that any elevated process will not have access to a substed path by default, unless you re-run the subst command as admin also.
+One caveat is that any elevated process will not have access to a substed path by default, unless you also re-run the subst command as admin.

 #### Step 3: Install any portable apps

-Install your portable apps under the virtual `N:\Tools` path.
+Extract your portable apps under the virtual `N:\Tools` path.

-This will get synced by dropbox.
+The folder will get synced by Dropbox.

 #### Step 4: Clone the 'LightSync' and 'useful' repos